The Great River Rescue campaign – the first national clean up of rivers – caught the imagination of people across England.

-The campaign is inspired by Future Dust, a large-scale artwork by Maria Arceo in the shape of a giant plastic footprint commissioned and as part of Totally Thames, the September-long annual celebration of the River Thames.
+The campaign was inspired by Future Dust, a large-scale artwork by Maria Arceo in the shape of a giant plastic footprint commissioned and as part of Totally Thames, the September-long annual celebration of the River Thames.
 The installation will tour to different riverside locations across London (full list below) and will be illuminated at dusk by Dutch interactive light artist Tim Scheffer.

-Maria has spent a year collecting plastic litter from more than 40 beaches along the tidal Thames with the help of Thames21 and many committed volunteers.
+Maria spent a year collecting plastic litter from more than 40 beaches along the tidal Thames with the help of Thames21 and many committed volunteers.
 During the year, she became a Thames21 Badged Group leader by completing the charity’s Leading a Waterway Clean Up course, enabling her to lead clean-ups with volunteers.
 Special clean-ups were arranged to make sure plastic removed by Thames21 volunteers was incorporated into the sculpture.

 The artwork acts as a dramatic representation of the plastic footprint that mankind is leaving on our rivers, streams and oceans.

 Inspired by this huge artwork to take the next step and tackle the problem?
 If you want to put on your own event to clean-up your local river and you can’t access our popular Leading a Waterway Clean-up training, then download our free guide which gives you the basics to making your event a success.
 Individuals conduct clean-ups at their own risk.

 A launch event for the campaign was held on World Rivers Day, Sunday September 24, at Millwall Draw Dock on the Isle of Dogs, where 50 people including local Scout groups came along for an event that featured on Sky News and London Live.

 The Port of London Authority’s Driftwood Team, with Thames21, remove 200 tonnes of debris from the tidal Thames alone each year